 Easy Crock Pot Green Beans

-Disclosure: This weeks Progressive Dinner post and giveaway is sponsored by Silpat
+Disclosure: This weeks Progressive Dinner post is sponsored by Silpat

 Welcome to week 6 of 7 in our Progressive Dinner Blog Hop.
 I can’t believe it is almost over.
 This week I am sharing a very easy recipe for fresh green beans made in the crock pot.